Jar Jar Binks: Conception

 George Lucas was inspired to develop Jar Jar based on the Disney character Goofy.
 Singer Michael Jackson wanted to play the role, but wished to portray the character using prosthetics while Lucas wanted him to be all CGI.
 Ahmed Best was cast based on his work in the production of Stomp, as Lucas wanted someone athletic for the role.
 During his audition he performed several martial arts moves and flips, which according to Best was a contrast to how Lucas pictured the character, more in line with comedic silent actors such as Buster Keaton.
 After Lucas walked out of the audition, Best felt he had failed it.
 Terryl Whitlatch created the final designs for the "cowardly and insecure" character.

 Best wore a prosthetic costume to portray Jar Jar, which cost about $100,000 and served as a reference for the actors to interact with, animators to base the performance on, and digital artists to match the lighting.
 He was the first computer-generated supporting character in a live-action film, although in a small number of shots (such as those only showing the character's hands or feet), the costume was not replaced with CGI.

 Appearances

 Films

-Jar Jar appears only in the prequel trilogy.
+Jar Jar appears in only the films of the prequel trilogy.